Primordial Black Hole Formation in $f(R)=R+\alpha R^2$ Gravity: Perturbative and Non-Perturbative Analysis: Observational Constraints on PBH Formation in

 The upper bound obtained in this work as given by Eq.~\eqref{1111} follows from requiring that the reduction of the collapse threshold $\delta_c(\alpha)$ induced by the $R^2$ term does not overproduce PBHs in any observationally constrained mass window.
 It is therefore natural to compare this bound with those arising from other physical considerations.

 In Starobinsky inflation, the parameter $\alpha$ is related to the scalaron mass through $\alpha = (6 M^2)^{-1}$, with $M \simeq 1.3 \times 10^{-5} M_{\textrm Pl}$.
 This fixes

-which is many orders of magnitude larger than the PBH bound above \cite{Starobinsky:1980te,DeFelice:2010aj}.
-However, this value characterizes the curvature scale during inflation ($R \sim 10^{-9} M_{\textrm Pl}^2$) and does not constrain the behavior of $f(R)$ gravity in the highly nonlinear and high-curvature regime relevant to PBH formation.
+which is many orders of magnitude larger than the PBH bound above \cite{Starobinsky:1980te,DeFelice:2010aj}. {This bound should be regarded as illustrative and order-of-magnitude only, and is not used to draw quantitative conclusions in the present analysis.} However, this value characterizes the curvature scale during inflation ($R \sim 10^{-9} M_{\textrm Pl}^2$) and does not constrain the behavior of $f(R)$ gravity in the highly nonlinear and high-curvature regime relevant to PBH formation.
 In particular, strong-curvature corrections may effectively modify the value of $\alpha$ in post-inflationary collapse scenarios \cite{Takamizu:2015lga,Ozsoy:2023ryl}.

 Independent bounds on $\alpha$ arise from the absence of tachyonic scalaron instabilities, the suppression of high-frequency curvature oscillations, and the growth of structure.
 These analyses typically yield